mbgeorge48/terraria_classes/README.md

 docker run -d -p 5173:5173 terraria-react

 _I'm not the owner of any of the Terraira resources, this was made as a learning expirence and for love of the game_

+# TODOs

+Finish testing the scripts and ensure everything still works Call api.py from init
+Test out the game wiki scraper
+Test the docker containers and ensure they all still work